sparkutils/quality/README.md

 The documentation site https://sparkutils.github.io/quality/ breaks down the reason for Quality's existence, and it's usage.

+Please be advised that 0.2.0-RC8, likely the last release candidate for the 0.2.0 series has been released, it is advised to start using this.

 ## What's it written in?

 Scala with sprinklings of java for WholeStageCodeGen optimisations.